Phoenix-Protocol-Group/phoenix-contracts/docs/architecture.md

     H[Routing Contract] -.->|Uses for Multiple Hop Swaps| B
 ```

-## Pair / Stable pair Contract
+## Pool / Stable pool Contract

-The `Pair` contract represents a trading pair in the AMM.
+The `Pool` contract represents a trading pool in the AMM.
 It allows users to swap between two different tokens.
-The primary functions of the `Pair` contract are as follows:
+The primary functions of the `Pool` contract are as follows:

-1. **Swap**: The `swap` function enables users to exchange one token for another within the trading pair.
+1. **Swap**: The `swap` function enables users to exchange one token for another within the trading pool.
 This function calculates the exchange rate based on the current token balances and reserves.

-2. **Add Liquidity**: The `add_liquidity` function allows users to provide liquidity to the trading pair by depositing both tokens in proportion to the existing reserves.
+2. **Add Liquidity**: The `add_liquidity` function allows users to provide liquidity to the trading pool by depositing both tokens in proportion to the existing reserves.
 This function calculates the number of LP (Liquidity Provider) tokens to mint and assigns them to the liquidity provider.

-3. **Remove Liquidity**: The `remove_liquidity` function enables liquidity providers to withdraw their deposited tokens from the trading pair.
+3. **Remove Liquidity**: The `remove_liquidity` function enables liquidity providers to withdraw their deposited tokens from the trading pool.
 It burns the corresponding LP tokens and redistributes the proportional amounts of the tokens to the liquidity provider.

 ## Staking Contract

-The `StakingContract` allows users to stake their LP tokens from either the `Pair` or `StablePair` contracts to earn additional rewards.
+The `StakingContract` allows users to stake their LP tokens from either the `Pool` or `StablePool` contracts to earn additional rewards.
 The primary functions of the `StakingContract` are as follows:

 1. **Stake**: The `stake` function allows users to stake their LP tokens into the contract to start earning rewards.
 The contract keeps track of the staked LP tokens and the associated staker.
 Staking should happen automatically during providing liquidity.
 Each day user keeps the liqudity, rewards increase 0.5% up to 30% (60 days).